Should I Laugh or Cry

-"Should I Laugh or Cry" is a song by Swedish pop group ABBA, released as the B-side to the 1981 singles "One of Us" and "When All Is Said and Done" for the album The Visitors.
-Lead vocals were handled by Anni-Frid Lyngstad.
-It first appeared on an album on the 1983 compilation Thank You for the Music.
+"Should I Laugh or Cry" is a song by Swedish pop group ABBA, written and produced by Benny Andersson and Björn Ulvaeus.
+It features Anni-Frid Lyngstad on lead vocals.
+It was released as the B-side for "One of Us" and 'When All Is Said and Done" from The Visitors (1981), their eighth studio album.
+The track first featured on an album in 1983 with the release of the British-exclusive Thank You for the Music compilation.
+"Should I Laugh or Cry" originally did not make it to the track listing of The Visitors, although it was included in the remastered version of the album re-issued in 1997 and 2001.

 Synopsis

 ABBA - Uncensored on the Record says: "Should I Laugh or Cry" is "a rather bitter song" about the end of a relationship.
 ABBA: Let the Music Speak explains it as "reflect[ing] a failing relationship's pre-emptive strikes of anger and contemplation".
 The narrator is the "emotionally afflicted party", both "volatile and pitiless" in the verses yet "tender and forgiving" in the choruses.
 There is a sense that this is the last time the narrator will put up with this situation.

 Composition

 The chorus harmonies are "intricate" and "close-knit".
 Agnetha's "dreamy echo vocal" adds a sense of sadness to Frida's "fiery sentiments".
 The song has "deep percusive strikes" and also a "defiant electric glissando" in the verses, and a "lilting acoustic" in the chorus.